netdata/netdata/docs/glossary.md

 ## S

-- [**Single Node Dashboard**](/docs/dashboards-and-charts/metrics-tab-and-single-node-tabs.md): A dashboard pre-configured with every installation of the Netdata Agent, with thousand of metrics and hundreds of interactive charts that requires no set up.
+- [**Single Node Dashboard**](/docs/dashboards-and-charts/metrics-tab-and-single-node-tabs.md): A dashboard pre-configured with every installation of the Netdata Agent, with thousands of metrics and hundreds of interactive charts that requires no setup.

-- [**Space**](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#spaces): A high-level container and virtual collaboration area where you can organize team members, access levels,and the nodes you want to monitor.
+- [**Space**](/docs/netdata-cloud/organize-your-infrastructure-invite-your-team.md#spaces): A high-level container and virtual collaboration area where you can organize team members, access levels, and the nodes you want to monitor.

 ## T

 - [**Template Entity Type**](/src/health/REFERENCE.md#entity-types): Entity type that defines rules that apply to all charts of a specific context, and use the template label.
 Templates help you apply one entity to all disks, all network interfaces, all MySQL databases, and so on.

-- [**Tiers**](/src/database/engine/README.md#tiers): Tiering is a mechanism of providing multiple tiers of data with different granularity of metrics (the frequency they are collected and stored, i.e. their resolution).
+- [**Tiers**](/src/database/engine/README.md#tiers): Tiering is a mechanism of providing multiple tiers of data with different granularity of metrics (the frequency they are collected and stored, i.e., their resolution).

 ## U

-- [**Unlimited Scalability**](https://www.netdata.cloud/#:~:text=love%20community%20contributions!-,Infinite%20Scalability,-By%20storing%20data): With Netdata's distributed architecture, you can seamless observe a couple, hundreds or even thousands of nodes.
+- [**Unlimited Scalability**](https://www.netdata.cloud/#:~:text=love%20community%20contributions!-,Infinite%20Scalability,-By%20storing%20data): With Netdata's distributed architecture, you can seamlessly observe a couple, hundreds or even thousands of nodes.
 There are no actual bottlenecks especially if you retain metrics locally in the Agents.

 ## V

-- [**Visualizations**](/docs/dashboards-and-charts/README.md): Netdata uses dimensions, contexts, and families to sort your metric data into graphs, charts, and alerts that maximize your understand of your infrastructure and your ability to troubleshoot it, along or on a team.
+- [**Visualizations**](/docs/dashboards-and-charts/README.md): Netdata uses dimensions, contexts, and families to sort your metric data into graphs, charts, and alerts that maximize your understanding of your infrastructure and your ability to troubleshoot it, along or on a team.

 ## Z

-- **Zero Configuration**: Netdata is pre-configured and capable to autodetect and monitor any well-known application that runs on your system.
-You just deploy and connect Netdata Agents in your Netdata space, and monitor them in seconds.
+- **Zero Configuration**: Netdata is pre-configured and capable of autodetect and monitor any well-known application that runs on your system.
+You deploy and connect Netdata Agents in your Netdata space, and monitor them in seconds.